Optimizing The Getup: A 10 Part Series Dedicated Solely to The Getup

 My passion for strength dates it back to when I was a little boy dreaming of becoming a running back in the NFL.
 The power, speed, and grace guys like Barry Sanders, Emmitt Smith, Thurman Thomas, and Herschel Walker ran with was so inspiring to watch.

-I clearly never made it to the NFL, but I’ve been a personal trainer for the past 8 years.
-Only in the past year have I started calling myself a “strength coach.”
+Having been in the fitness industry for the past 10 years, only in the past 3 years have I started calling myself a “strength coach.”

-The tension skills and exercises I’ve learned with StrongFirst have thus far been life changing… and I’ve only just begun.
+The tension skills and exercises I’ve learned with StrongFirst have thus far been life changing and have only just begun.

 Strength has a greater purpose and has become more than a passion, a hobby, and even more than a career.